freenas/freenas-docs/userguide/intro.rst

 * The alerts list has been improved. :guilabel:`Clear All Alerts` has has been changed to :guilabel:`Dismiss All Alerts`.

-* A right-click help dialog has been added to :menuselection:`Shell`.
+* A right-click help dialog has been added to the :ref:`Shell`.

 .. _Path and Name Lengths: